Helpful Kitchen Alternatives

-Cilantro and Basil; a 3 inch stem can be rooted in water.
+Cilantro and Basil; a 3-inch stem can be rooted in water.
 Place them in a window that doesn't get direct scorching sunlight.
-When the roots reach several inches, transfer into small pot with potting soil for continued availability.
+When the roots reach several inches, transfer into a small pot with potting soil for continued availability.

 One garlic clove tossed into a shallow cup of water will root.
 When the roots get to be 2 to 3 inches long put the garlic into potting soil.
 You can cut and cook with the tips of the leaves for a very mild garlic flavor or use them as a garnish.

-A few drips of olive oil on a cotton ball can be used to remove eye make-up safely; fix a stubborn zipper; silence a squeaky hinge.
+A few drops of olive oil on a cotton ball can be used to remove eye make-up safely; fix a stubborn zipper; silence a squeaky hinge.

 Coconut oil mixed with baking soda can be used as a deodorant.

 Crumple newspapers in travel bags to remove stale musty odors.
-Change the paper every few days till the odor is gone.
+Change the paper every few days until the odor is gone.
 This works for shoes as well.
 My mother always swore by keeping crumpled up newspaper in her shoes in the closet.

 My husband appreciates lemon squeezed into his iced tea.
 This leaves me with lemon rinds that usually go into the trash.
-However a couple of lemon slices every week of so tossed down the garbage disposal keeps it smelling fresh.
+However, a couple of lemon slices every week of so tossed down the garbage disposal keeps it smelling fresh.
 Just drop the lemon rind or two into the garbage disposal and turn it on with the water running.
 Fresh as a daisy.
 I sometimes keep a stash of lemon rinds in the freezer for just such a weekly refresh.

 It is quite annoying to be in the middle of baking something only to find you are out of eggs.
-A workable substitute for eggs is 2 tablespoons of mayonnaise.
+A workable substitute for eggs is 2 tablespoons of mayonnaise per egg.
 Certainly you cannot fry it like an egg but for emergencies for a cake batter or cookie batter, it works fine.

-Wrap plastic around the stem.
+Wrap plastic bag or plastic wrap around the stem.
 The stem gives off ethylene gas, which causes it to ripen.
 If you wrap plastic tightly around just the stem it will impede the giving off of gas and keep the fruit from blackening for about 4 to 5 days longer.

-Here in California we have some pretty aggressive gopher problems, digging up the lawns and even eating gardens from the bottom up.
+Here in California, we have some pretty aggressive gopher problems, digging up the lawns and even eating gardens from the bottom up.
 I stepped into the garden one day to find just the stalks of the garlic left because the gophers had eaten the cloves beneath them right up to the leaves.

 The gopher poison they sell is not that safe around animals like dogs and cats, it’s terribly expensive, plus there is no guarantee the gophers will actually eat it.
 Much better than gopher poison is chewing gum.
 Yes, chewing gum.
-Fruit flavored is best liked by the gophers.
-Unwrap a couple sticks of gum and put them down one of the gopher runs; cover it up and wait.
+Fruit flavored is liked best by the gophers.
+Unwrap a couple of sticks of gum and put them down one of the gopher runs; cover it up and wait.
 Within days you will notice no more activity from the gopher.
 That is because they love the stuff but cannot digest it and apparently their digestive system locks up and they die in their gopher run.
 It seems cruel but it does solve the problem without poison.
 No need to dispose of the bodies.
 They are already buried.